 As the Project Engineer, Mr. Minnig provides overall technical leadership of the ARV project.
 Using his experience and knowledge of the contract technical requirements, Mr. Minnig

 provides direction and approvals to meet overall program objectives.

 As the Project Administrator, Ms. Avila is responsible for the daily administrative duties related to the ARV project.
 These duties include meetings minutes, scheduling IPTs,

 and providing administrative support to all members of the ARV project team.

 Design Team (Gibbs & Cox, a Leidos Company)

-The Vessel Design Team, Gibbs & Cox (G&C), consists of 24 naval architects and engineers and represents the largest naval architecture and marine
+The Vessel Design Team, Gibbs & Cox, a Leidos Company (G&C), consists of 24 naval architects and engineers and represents the largest naval architecture and marine

 engineering firm in the U.S. Leading the vessel design team is a multidiscipline IPT structure consisting of two naval architects, an icebreaking specialist,